Lucerne Leaf Roller

 The adult moths have light brown forewings, each with a variable dark markings, sometimes with a complex diagonal band across each wing, and a darkish triangle on the hind-margin by the tornus, and sometimes with no markings at all.
 The hindwings are pale grey.
 The moths have a wingspan of about 1.5 cms.

 The species is found over the whole of Australia including

 The moths have also been found in

-The pheromones of this species have been determined, and synthetic versions used to trap the moths.
+The pheromones of this species have been determined, indicating that the name Merophyas divulsana may be being used to refer to two different species.
+Synthetic pheromones have been used to trap the moths.

 Further reading :